apalache-mc/apalache/hai/README.md

 requirements that the effect may need (e.g., resources to interact with the outside world).

-Common type alias we use in Hai include:
+Common type alias we use in Shai include:

 - `IO[Failure, Succcess]`: an effect that can operate in any environment.
 - `UIO[Success]`: an effect that always succeeds